 - Aggressive driving and speeding: With such a large vehicle, truck drivers should maintain a safe speed and distance from other vehicles.
 Swerving in and out of lanes and driving over the speed limit are prime examples of aggressive driving.
 Truckers who fail to drive safely can greatly increase the chances of a fatal accident occurring.

 - Inexperienced drivers: With the trucking industry's high turnover rate, many companies are forced to hire inexperienced drivers.
 Operating a large commercial vehicle requires an adequate level of training and skill.
 Truckers who lack in both are a danger to themselves and other motorists.

 Why your claim matters to us

 If a loved one was fatally injured in a truck accident, you may be eligible for a wrongful death claim.
 This means that the closest surviving relative, or the estate, can sue on behalf of the deceased person.
-The expenses covered may include funeral expenses, value of lost financial support and medical expenses for the person's final illness or injury, as well as mental and emotional suffering caused to the estate.
+The expenses covered may include funeral expenses and medical expenses, as well as mental and emotional suffering.